 Evidence to be considered in the evaluation of research and scholarship will include items from the list found in the UGA Guidelines (III.B).
-All categories can be significant in the promotion process; relative value is established on a case-by-case basis, reflecting a peer-reviewed record of strong accomplishment.
-Two articles in top-tier journals (as defined in points a.i and a.ii below), as well as at least two additional articles in these or other peer-reviewed publications are required for promotion to associate professor, as well as beyond that rank to professor.
+All categories can be significant in the promotion process; relative value is established on a case-by-case basis, reflecting a peerreviewed record of strong accomplishment.
+Two or three articles in top-tier journals, as well as three or four additional articles in these and/or in second-tier publications (see description below) are required for promotion to associate professor, as well as beyond that rank to professor.
 A book is not expected for theory, though the equivalent level of peer-review should be evident in the quality and quantity of published scholarship.
 The candidate must also be actively presenting his or her research at significant conferences as defined below, at least annually.
 Exceptions to these requirements must be based on clear equivalence in material peer-review recognition.